RevCRM/kotlin-prototype/packages/rb-crm/README.md

 # revcrm
 RevCRM - Open-source CRM solution built on RevJS

-This repository will hold just the RevCRM Server and base UI.
+This repository holds just the RevCRM Server and base UI.
 For the RevCRM entities you'll need to install additional modules (such as `revcrm-opportunity`).

 **RevCRM is still in the planning stages and this module is just a placeholder.
 Watch this space!!**